 - Applicant/Nominee Short Biography (Max.
 250 words)

-- For Independent Applicants: Specify with as much detail as possible how this scholarship will support the realization of your artistic goal(s)?
-What are the specific steps you will take to work towards your goal(s)?
+- For Independent Applicants: Specify with as much detail as possible how this scholarship will support your health and wellness as an artist, with specific reference to Healthy Dancer Canada’s vision, mission, and values.
+What are the specific steps you will take to work towards your professional goal(s)?
+How do you expect to allocate the scholarship funds ($1,200) to support these steps?
 What is your anticipated or aspirational timeline for this action plan?
 (Max.
 500 words)

 - Attach CV of Applicant/Nominee, if applicable